timkahlke/BASTA/README.md

 ```
 The above command will install the required dependencies leveldb and wget as well as the required python libraries.

-BASTA installation has been tested for MacOSX 10.11 and Ubuntu 14.01 and 16.01 using miniconda 2.
+BASTA installation has been tested for MacOSX 10.11 and Ubuntu 14.01 and 16.01 using miniconda2.

 # Quick start